"Art makes me feel like champagne is running through my veins instead of blood.

 Self-portraits, paintings of Frida Kahlo, Jared Leto and Buddha, landscapes with tropical plants and numerous drawings of Elisa's cats Ghosty and Frida decorate the walls, pink goes together with green, red with yellow, gold with black, some paintings are direct references to David Hockney, some are a modern reinterpretation of German expressionism and Mexican surrealism.
 Elisa's flat is so vibrant and tells so much about her personality, there is color and individuality in every object and every dress she wears.
 Each thing here is telling a story about its owner.
 And this interview will complement this story.

-- Elisa, how did you start painting?
+- Elisa, how and when did you start painting?

 In 2015.
 It was almost by chance.
 My boyfriend at that moment told me that he used to paint when he was younger.
 So I bought canvas, oil and brushes for him to motivate him to paint again which didn’t work.
-One day I was bored and started painting without having any idea what I actually wanted to paint.
+One day I was bored and started painting without having any idea what I actually wanted to show.
 I only knew the colours I preferred and wanted to experiment with.

 The result was my first painting “True Colours”.
 My boyfriend found it incredible when he came home from work and immediately sent a photo of it to his aunt, a Mallorquin artist.
 At the same time, I was making a psychotherapy and my therapist once said: “I think you are an artist.”
 I smiled and she asked me what that smile meant.
 I answered: “That would be too good to be true.”